 Alloway is a very small town located in the state of New Jersey.
 With a population of 1,296 people and just one neighborhood, Alloway is the largest community in New Jersey.

-Unlike some towns, Alloway isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Alloway are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Alloway is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alloway is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Alloway who work in office and administrative support (18.18%), teaching (12.08%), and legal occupations (10.85%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Alloway has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Alloway has few renters and college students.
 But the biggest reason it is quieter in Alloway than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Alloway may be for you.